railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ---------------------------

 Bills of Materials are documents that describe the list of raw materials used to make a finished product.
-To illustrate the concept of specification you're going to work on a cabinet where the manufacturing plan is given by the figure :ref:`fig-mrparm`.
+To illustrate the concept of specification you are going to work on a cabinet where the manufacturing plan is given by the figure :ref:`fig-mrparm`.

 .. _fig-mrparm: